 The Mott initiative featured an important role for peer learning, with attention given to creating linkages between the participating foundations that facilitated information exchange and support when participants hit bumps along the way.
 Annual gatherings and information rich conference calls were orchestrated by Rainbow Research, the Minneapolis-based nonprofit organization that managed a technical assistance resource pool for the participants, conducted the evaluation for the program, and captured the learnings from the initiative in a series of publications that have stood the test of time.

-During this time, topical conference calls and annual conferences continued to provide rich peer learning opportunities to an ever-widening circle of participants – now extending beyond community foundations to include representatives from United Ways, family foundations, technical assistance providers, city governments and other funding intermediaries.
+During this time, topical conference calls and annual conferences continued to provide rich peer learning opportunities to an ever-widening circle of participants—now extending beyond community foundations to include representatives from United Ways, family foundations, technical assistance providers, city governments and other funding intermediaries, and resident leaders themselves.